-Now as $a$ varies in $\cH_{2j}^*$, $\tau_a^{2j}$ is a holomorphic function of $a$ (and injective in $z$), and $\phi_a$ depends continuously on $a$ for any $a$ in the interior of a hyperbolic component (by Lemma~\ref{lem:Ra-polynlikeD+}).
+Now, as $a$ varies in $\cH_{2j}^*$, $\tau_a^{2j}$ is a holomorphic function of $a$ (and injective in $z$), and $\phi_a$ depends continuously on $a$ for any $a$ in the interior of a hyperbolic component by Lemma~\ref{lem:Ra-polynlikeD+}.
 We argue that $\Phi(a)$ sweeps out $\DD\setminus \{ 0 \}$ as $a$ sweeps out $\cH_{2j}^*$.
 We have that $v_-$ is essentially $a^{1/2n}-4\sqrt{a}$.
-So what can cause a problem for $\Phi_j$?
-A problem with a square root or $1/2n$ root can happen for hyperbolic components which run into $a=0$, but we have excluded these with our restrictions on $j$.
-Or, another critical orbit interfering, but we are controlling this with our hypotheses on this subfamily: one critical orbit is fixed, the other is the only one which is independent.
+One theoretical problem for $\Phi_j$ could be a problem with a square root or $1/2n$ root, which can happen for hyperbolic components which run into $a=0$, but we have excluded these with our restrictions on $j$.
+Or, another problem would be a critical orbit interfering, but we are controlling this with our hypotheses on this subfamily that one critical orbit is fixed and the other is the only one which is independent.

-Essentially, there are only two critical values, $v_+$ is stuck, we are in a hyperbolic component avoiding $a=0$, so $v_-$ can have its ``full experience'' as the parameter $a$ varies in $\CC$ in a neighborhood of $a_{2j}$.
-We have a quasi-disk $\Dplus$ in dynamical space, and then it has a preimage under $\mapRna$ that's a 2:1 branched covering from $D_-$ to $\Dplus$, so $D_-$ is a quasi-disk.
-And $r(v_-)$ can be ``anywhere'' in $D_+$, as you vary $a$, so $v_-$ can be anywhere in $D_-$, so, $\phi_a(\mapRna(v_-))$ sweeps out the whole unit disk as $a$ varies in $\cH_{2j}$.
+Essentially, since there are only two critical values, $v_+$ is stuck in a hyperbolic component avoiding $a=0$, so $v_-$ can have its ``full experience'' as the parameter $a$ varies in $\CC$ in a neighborhood of $a_{2j}$.
+We have a quasi-disk $\Dplus$ in dynamical space, and which has a preimage $\Dminus$ on which $\mapRna$ is a 2:1 branched covering to $\Dplus$, so $D_-$ is a quasi-disk.
+Since $r(v_-)$ can be ``anywhere'' in $D_+$ as one varies $a$, we see that $v_-$ can be anywhere in $D_-$, so, $\phi_a(\mapRna(v_-))$ sweeps out the whole unit disk as $a$ varies in $\cH_{2j}$.
 Now we define ``anywhere'' as relative to the corresponding points for the map $r_{n,\hat{a}_{2j}}$.
 That is, as $a$ varies in a neighborhood about $\hat{a}_{2j}$, a point sweeps out the $\DD$ (in the upper right of the figure) which is the image under $\phi_{\hat{a}_{2j}}$ of $D_+(\hat{a}_{2j})$, thus the preimage under $\phi_{\hat{a}_{2j}}$ sweeps out the disk $D_+(\hat{a}_{2j})$, hence the preimage under $r_{n,\hat{a}_{2j}}$ sweeps out the disk $D_-(\hat{a}_{2j})$, and that is the reason you see a disk in parameter space.
 That gives $\Phi$ is surjective, and its injective since $\tau$ is a holomorphic motion and $\phi$ is a q.c.-homeomorphism, and it's continuous because $\tau$ and $\phi$ vary continuously with $a$.
-This yields a copy of $\DD$ in parameter space (since $v_-$ is just calculated from $a$ by simple complex arithmetic, and roots, and our hyperbolic components avoid $0$).
+This yields a copy of $\DD$ in parameter space, since $v_-$ is just calculated from $a$ by simple complex arithmetic and roots, and our hyperbolic components avoid $0$.

 Thus $\Phi_j$ is a homeomorphic map of the hyperbolic component $\cH_{2j}$ to the unit disk $\DD$.
 This is why we see topological disks in the parameter space. \end{proof}

 Finally, now that we have established Theorem~\ref{thm:hypcompdisk}, in the next subsection, we point the way for its improvement.